patelmonline/Photographer-Portfolio/README.md

 - tidy up code
 - check spelling and grammar
-- fix slight bugs that occur when screen gets way to small, its not a big deal this can be easily fixed with a media query
+- fix a slight bug that occur when screen gets way to small, its not a big deal this can be easily fixed with a media query

 -----------------------------